-Low accuracy in simulation is one of the key barriers to our ability to discover and develop new drugs, batteries, advanced materials and chemicals.
+Low accuracy in simulation is one of the key barriers to our ability to discover and develop new drugs, advanced materials and chemicals.

 Quantum computers will offer far greater computational power than classical computers.
 Current quantum computers, however, are not yet at the scale needed for powerful practical applications.

 The quantum machine learning models Rahko is able to deploy today will be able to be integrated into quantum computers when the devices are at scale.

 Quantum machine learning – more than just a necessary complement to quantum hardware

 Near-term quantum computers (‘noisy-intermediate-scale quantum’ or ‘NISQ’ computers) are highly prone to error, commonly termed ‘noise’.